Precise bite diagnosis

 The Kois Deprogrammer works by removing sensorimotor feedback from tooth-deflecting inclines that cause neuromuscular dysfunction.
 Proprioceptors in the periodontium provide feedback that programs the muscles to close in maximum intercuspation (MIP).
 When anterior appliance interferences are present, reinforcement through repeated closure causes the muscles to develop habitual patterns that move the mandible away from its physiologic rest position.

 The KD eliminates this sensorimotor interference.
 The single point of contact on the anterior appliance removes the influence of dentition on condylar position.
-As the patient wears the device over several days, the muscles gradually relax and function in a coordinated manner.
-The tooth-deflecting inclines that previously triggered avoidance patterns are no longer present, and the condyles are free to move to their equilibrium position in centric relation.
+As the patient wears the device over several days, the muscles gradually relax and function in a coordinated manner, and the condyles are free to move to their equilibrium position in centric relation.

 The Kois Deprogrammer is a palatal-coverage maxillary acrylic device with a flat plane lingual to the anterior teeth.
 The appliance separates the dental arches and provides a single lower-central incisor contact against the anterior bite plane.
-It can be described as a Hawley appliance with a modified anterior bite plane.
+It features:

-- Minimal Vertical Dimension - Opens approximately 1mm in the molar region, creating comfort similar to natural function
+- Minimal Vertical Dimension — opens approximately 1mm in the molar region for natural comfort

 One of the most valuable applications of the Kois Deprogrammer is its ability to diagnose three distinct types of abnormal occlusal attrition, each requiring different treatment approaches:

-- Constricted Path of Closure (CPC) - Attrition that occurs during closure into MIP when anterior interferences create a distal thrust.
-These patients often appear asymptomatic due to remarkable adaptation, yet require specific correction to prevent progression.
+- Constricted Path of Closure (CPC) — attrition during closure into MIP when anterior interferences create a distal thrust; patients often appear asymptomatic due to adaptation, yet require correction to prevent progression

-- Occlusal Dysfunction - Excessive grinding triggered by posterofacial tooth interferences that create an escape route for closure.
-These patients may develop significant wear on both lingual surfaces of maxillary incisors and labial surfaces of mandibular incisors.
+- Occlusal Dysfunction — excessive grinding triggered by posterofacial tooth interferences that create an escape route for closure, often causing wear on incisor surfaces

-- Parafunction (True Bruxism) - Excessive grinding triggered by the brain's motor centers with no functional purpose.
-This type has no direct occlusal cause and requires different management strategies than the other patterns.
+- Parafunction (True Bruxism) — excessive grinding triggered by the brain's motor centers with no functional purpose; requires different management than the other patterns

 The Deprogramming Process